Registered Architect, 40 years experience, investigative forensic specialist, engineering trained, college teacher, NCARB mentor, MBA.

 On more than one occasion in my career, I have been told by a superior something to the effect of, "I do not worry about life cycle costing because it costs too much."
 Stop and re-read that statement and ponder it.
 First, it's just a fact that anything you buy incurs costs for the entire time you possess it.
 So how does analyzing that cost create additional cost?
-The analysis only creates a greater knowledge base for making the decision whether to purchase.
+The analysis only creates a greater knowledge base for making the decision of whether to purchase.

-Of course that analysis also draws attention to the costs already committed by an acquisition.
+Of course, that analysis also draws attention to the costs already committed by an acquisition.
 In this light, does this concept of "too much" just ring absolutely absurd?
 When people talk about analysis costing too much, I almost always jump to a conclusion of ignorance.
 Ignorance isn't necessarily negative; every person is ignorant about many things.
-It's useful to acknowledge that ignorance, because once that is done the ignorance becomes the foundation for learning.
+It's useful to acknowledge that ignorance because once that is done, the ignorance becomes the foundation for learning.

 Life cycle costing opens alternative thought processes that can help to create equity in long-term purchasing.
-Equity can always be built, if at the end of the life cycle, a saving can be created over the alternative options at the original time of purchase.
+Equity can always be built if, at the end of the life cycle, a saving can be created over the alternative options at the original time of purchase.

 What Are Life Cycle Costs?